-If a country shares a zone with one or more other countries, it can only make a self-declaration of freedom from infection with IHHNV if all the areas covered by the shared water bodies are declared countries or zones free from infection with IHHNV (see Article 9.4.5.).
+If a country shares water bodies with other countries, it can only make a self-declaration of freedom from infection with IHHNV if all shared water bodies are within countries or zones declared free from infection with IHHNV (see Article 9.4.6.).

-As described in Article 1.4.6., a country may make a self-declaration of freedom from infection with IHHNV if:
+As described in Article 1.4.4., a Member Country may make a self-declaration of freedom from infection with IHHNV for its entire territory if it can demonstrate that:

-1) none of the susceptible species referred to in Article 9.4.2. are present and basic biosecurity conditions have been continuously met for at least the last two years;
+1) none of the susceptible species referred to in Article 9.4.2. are present and basic biosecurity conditions have been continuously met for at least the last [six] months;

-- 2) any of the susceptible species referred to in Article 9.4.2. are present and the following conditions have been met: - a) there has been no occurrence of infection with IHHNV for at least the last ten years despite conditions that are conducive to its clinical expression (as described in the corresponding chapter of the Aquatic Manual); and - b) basic biosecurity conditions have been continuously met for at least the last two years;
+- 2) there has been no occurrence of infection with IHHNV for at least the last [ten] years, and: - a) the Member Country can demonstrate that conditions are conducive to the clinical expression of infection with IHHNV, as described in the corresponding chapter of the Aquatic Manual; and - b) basic biosecurity conditions as described in Chapter 1.4. have been continuously met for at least the last [ten] years;